Mdhesari/devicechi/README.md

 ## Introduction

 Devicechi is a web application built with Laravel, Vue.js, and PostgreSQL.
 It provides a platform for users to buy and sell mobile phones easily.
 The application allows users to browse through listings, add items to their cart, and complete transactions securely.

 ## Features

 - User registration and authentication
 - Mobile phone listings with detailed information and images
 - Secure payment processing
-- ser reviews and ratings
+- User reviews and ratings
 - Search and filtering options
 - User profiles and order history